Help in answering important Catholic questions

-In a January article in the West River Catholic, Father Michel Mulloy described how the Diocesan Priority Plan and Stewardship Initiative are actually two sides of same coin.
+In an West River Catholic article, the Diocesan Priority Plan and Stewardship Initiative are actually two sides of same coin.

 The important questions we must constantly ask ourselves are these:

 - How are we encountering the person of Christ and what difference is our relationship with Jesus making in our lives?

 - Are we more loving, more forgiving, more joyful, more truthful, in our actions and in our words?

 - Are they attracted to Jesus because of the way we live out our lives in love?